kdoore/CS2335-Gitbook/conversation_panel_-_listt.md

 In the game scene, we'll need a UI-Panel, a UI-Text element, and a UI-Button.
 Then we'll create a script that can be attached to a gameObject like the canvas, in the scene.
 Below are code snippets to create this functionality.

+Required GameObjects for this code to work:

+UI-Panels - with canvasGroup component:  TitlePanel, DialogPanel

+Within the Panel Game-objects, the following gameObjects as children:

+- TitlePanel:
+	- TitleButton

+- DialogPanel:
+	- NextButton
+	- DialogText
+Also, you need to have the custom Utility Class included in your project assets.

 ```C#
 //updated spring 17